sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 want to know the mode of an ordinal, interval or ratio scale variable.
 For instance, let us go back to our ``afl.margins`` variable.
 This variable is clearly ratio scale (if it is not clear to you, it may help to reread section :doc:`Scales of measurement <../Ch02/Ch02_StudyDesign_2>`), and so in most situations the mean or the median is the measure of central tendency that you want.
 But consider this scenario: a friend of yours is offering a bet and they pick a football game at random.
 Without knowing who is playing you have to guess the *exact* winning margin.
-If you guess correctly you win $50.
-If you do not you lose $1.
+If you guess correctly you win 50 €.
+If you do not you lose 1 €.
 There are no consolation prizes for “almost” getting the right answer.
 You have to guess exactly the right margin.
 For this bet, the mean and the median are completely useless to you.
 It is the mode that you should bet on.
-To calculate the mode for the ``afl.margins`` variable in jamovi, go back to that data set and on the ``Exploration`` → ``Descriptives`` screen you will see you can expand the section marked ``Statistics``.
+To calculate the mode for the ``afl.margins`` variable in jamovi, go back to that data set and in the ``Exploration`` → ``Descriptives`` analysis panel you will see you can expand the drop-down menu ``Statistics``.
 Click on the checkbox marked ``Mode`` and you will see the modal value presented in the ``Descriptives`` Table, as in :numref:`fig-aflsmall_margins_mode`.
 So the 2010 data suggest you should bet on a 3-point margin.

 .. ----------------------------------------------------------------------------